jbuehl/carputer/README.md

 ### GPS module and RTC - https://www.adafruit.com/product/2324

 This is a nice kit that provides the GPS module, a real time clock, and breakouts for all the Raspberry Pi pins.
-Battery not included.
+A CR1220 battery is required but not included.

 ### GPS antenna and adapter - https://www.amazon.com/gp/product/B00JE4GV8S https://www.amazon.com/gp/product/B01AJQ33Y4